 3. Traditional billing solutions unable to support pricing agility demands of IoT

-Traditional billing structures are being disrupted in almost every industry by the unique monetization models and pricing structures brought on by the IoT.
+Traditional billing structures are being disrupted in almost every industry by unique IoT monetization models and pricing structures.
 Subscription-based products and services are quickly becoming the norm, benefiting sellers with predictable recurring revenue and customer loyalty.

 Businesses need to be flexible and agile in order to thrive in the IoT market.
 They must have the ability to roll out marketing initiatives that offer new pricing, various bundle offerings, and creative discounting to rival their competitors.
 Customers are also demanding a more tailored purchase experience; this includes how they receive their invoices and how they are billed.
 Customers increasingly demand the convenience of hybrid pricing options.